iamnashid/qAPP/README.md

 # qAPP

-An easy to use quran reader made with Qt5
+An easy to use quran reader with indian languages and english translation support .
+Made with Qt5

 **Dependencies**